As events regarding the coronavirus (COVID-19) continue to evolve, it’s understandable that you might feel increasing stress.

-Whether it’s dealing with at-risk family members or patients, a roller coaster economy, trying to juggle work, keeping kids occupied or homeschooling while schools are closed, or simply adjusting to a new, unfamiliar situation, stress can easily pile up and negatively impact you — both physically and mentally.
+Whether it’s dealing with at-risk family members or patients, a roller coaster economy, trying to juggle work, keeping kids occupied, or simply adjusting to a new, unfamiliar situation, stress can easily pile up and negatively impact you — both physically and mentally.

 5 steps for managing your stress

 Exercise regularly.
-While gyms are closed and social distancing guidelines are in place, it’s still possible to get in aerobic exercise, like walking, running, hiking or playing with your kids/pets, all can help release endorphins (natural substances that help you feel better and maintain a positive attitude).
-And there are other exercises you can do in the comfort of your own home.
+While gyms may have mask requirements or social distancing guidelines in place, it’s still possible to get in aerobic exercise, like walking, running, hiking or playing with your kids/pets, and these can all can help release endorphins (natural substances that help you feel better and maintain a positive attitude).
+There are other exercises you can do in the comfort of your own home, too.
 Dr. Sullivan recommends yoga and stretching as one way to both exercise your body and calm your mind and it’s easy to do by yourself.